CD-Xbow/PB-Graphic-Hits/ScrambleFilter/Readme.md

 - https://www.purebasic.fr/english/viewtopic.php?t=62346

- This is an interesting filter where scramble effects can be chained for unusual effects cumulative fx.
+ This is an interesting filter where scramble effects can be chained for unusual cumulative fx.

  Some are useful and interesting.
 Read the discussion in the forum.